thingsdb/ThingsDocs/v0/content/data-types/set/find.md

 weight: 59
 ---

-This function returns the value of the first element in the [set](..) that satisfies the callback function.
+This function returns the value of the first item in the [set](..) that passes the test.
-Otherwise `nil` is returned unless an alternative return value is specified.
+Otherwise `nil` is returned if no alternative return value is specified.

 This function does *not* generate an [event](../../../overview/events).